-The Bela Krajina region is very well known for their wine growing districts.
-Almost every house has their own wine producing capabilities, and any local we met always invited us in for a glass of wine or rakija (or both)!
+The Bela Krajina region is very well known for its wine-growing districts.
+Almost every house has its own wine-producing capabilities, and any local we met always invited us in for a glass of wine or rakija (or both)!
 There are numerous wine festivals every year, the biggest being Vinska Vigred in late May.
 Vinska Vigred brings in more than 20,000 people each year, making it the largest wine festival in Slovenia.
 The region truly comes alive with this festival that showcases many award-winning wines.

 Sadly, our dates didn’t quite line up for this festival.
 However, we were able to visit the local family winery of Malnarič.
 The Malnarič winery produces 70% white and 30% red wines.
 I’m personally a red wine drinker, but all are equally delicious.